eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 I have decided to make use of [DoneJS](https://donejs.com/) for my web development.
 In turn, DoneJS makes use of a host of other technologies.
 The one that drew me to this environment was [CanJS](https://canjs.com/) as I had spent some 3 years using [Ember.js](http://emberjs.com/) whilst working for a former employer and I didn't quite like it.
 After some investigation I decided on *CanJS* and that led me to *DoneJS*.

 JavaScript is a rather odd language and the ecosystem is rather huge, as with the .Net environment.
 There are just *so* many choices.
 As a result I have largely ignored anything that did not directly relate to my work.
 As such I ended up missing the entire JavaScript ***module*** train.
 In the upcoming EcmaScript 6 [JavaScript Modules](http://exploringjs.com/es6/ch_modules.html) are pretty well defined.
 Now, if you are familiar with JavaScript modules you may as well ignore this post.
+If you need some background reading you can read [this in-depth article](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html).

 ## Dependencies in C\#